viky-ai/website/doc/how-to/import-export-entities/index.md

 ## Import entities

 Select your agent, go to the entities list tab and open the list that will receive your data.
+Then click the "CSV Export" button in order to display the entities import form.

 ![Import entities list button location screenshot](img/import_button.png "Import an entities list")